 Conclusion: The results of this study suggest that Championship Level English footballers have moderate concussion knowledge, safe attitudes, and good concussion symptom recognition when assessed with pen and paper questionnaires.
 However, within the semi-structured interview many respondents reported unsafe concussion behaviors despite accurately identifying the potential risks.
 Further, multiple barriers to concussion reporting were identified which included perceived severity of the injury, game situations, and the substitution rule.
 These findings can help form the foundation of educational interventions to potentially improve concussion reporting behaviors amongst professional footballers.

-Williams, Joshua M., Jody L. Langdon, Jim McMillan, Thomas Buckley.
+Williams, Joshua M., Jody L. Langdon, Jim McMillan, Thomas A. Buckley.

 "English Professional Football Players Concussion Knowledge and Attitude."

 Journal of Sport and Health Science, 5 (2): 197-204.